 — Colin Mallows and John Tukey, 1982.

 2019 marks the 150th anniversary of the Mendeleev periodic table.
 This iconic discovery, which is based on the ingenious observation that the properties of the elements are periodic functions of their atomic numbers, always amuses me.
 I often wonder: can one day we develop such an organized connected framework for Statistics where a range of diverse algorithms and perspectives can peacefully coexist under a single unified umbrella —“Algorithm of Algorithms.”
 I’m developing new theoretical principles to blur the boundaries between different cultures and subfields of Statistics and Machine Learning.

-Are there any general principles of designing statistical algorithms?
-By general principles I mean, a theoretical framework that is [beautiful] logically coherent, [useful] can systematically synthesize a large number of techniques that proved useful in data analysis, and [adaptable] can provide ways to generalize them beyond classical regime.
+Are there any general principles for designing statistical algorithms?
+By general principles I mean, a theoretical framework that is [beautiful] logically coherent, [useful] can systematically synthesize a large number of techniques that have proved useful in data analysis, and [adaptable] can provide ways to generalize them beyond classical regime.
 I have been developing one such candidate theory to lay the groundwork for a progressive unification of fundamental statistical learning tools.
 Our theory has given birth to a new and exciting discipline for 21st-century statistics, called “Nonparametric Data Science,” which is rapidly gaining ground.

 To realize this vision, we focus on one important field of statistics at a time, with a goal to simplify, unify and generalize them using our “Nonparametric Data Science” theory and tools.
 Under this new framework, a significant number of statistical problems have been tackled to date, including: generalized empirical Bayes (Mukhopadhyay and Fletcher, 2019), large-scale inference (Mukhopadhyay 2016, 2018, 2020), statistical spectral analysis of graphs (Mukhopadhyay, 2020), universal copula modeling (Mukhopadhyay and Parzen, 2020), high-dimensional data modeling (Mukhopadhyay and Wang, 2018), density estimation (Mukhopadhyay, 2017a), dependence modeling (Parzen and Mukhopadhyay, 2013b), non-linear time series modeling (Mukhopadhyay and Parzen, 2017; Mukhopadhyay and Nandi (2017), and nonparametric distributed learning (Bruce et al., 2016).
 All of these results show how our general theory acts as an organizing principle for varieties of data analysis endeavors, thereby allowing us to connect different sub-fields of statistics using one universal language.

 The Age of ‘Unified Algorithms’ Is Here